An Easy Way to Choose Attractive Color Combinations

 If your want color-safe colors, but your paint program doesn't have a function to convert images into it, don't worry, I'll show you how to convert colors manually at the end of this article.
 In this case, proceed with steps 3 and 4, and then at the end manually convert each of your chosen colors to browser-safe colors using the method explained below.

 3. Now use the eye dropper tool to pick-up one of the most prominent colors in the image.
-Somewhere in your paint program, there should be a function to give you the Red, Green and Blue values (three numbers) for the color selected (in some paint programs, it's even displayed in the status bar).
+Somewhere in your painting program, there should be a function to give you the Red, Green and Blue values (three numbers) for the color selected (in some paint programs, it's even displayed in the status bar).
 Make a note of the three numbers.

 4. Repeat step 3 for the 2nd, 3rd, etc. most prominent colors in the image.
 Depending on how many colors you need for your color scheme, you'll know when to stop (hint: too many colors can make your designs look confused and messy).